 Black rhino hunting gets momentum despite controversies from conservationists.
-Rhinoceros hunting traditions in Africa are arguably one of the biggest milestones of African hunting achievement, and the high cost is usually checked by the end of the big five lists.
+Rhinoceros hunting traditions in Africa are arguably one of the biggest milestones of African hunting achievement, and the high cost is usually checked by the end of the Big Five lists.
 The rhino population has been hunted to extinction points in the recent past in Africa.
 Because of the Far East’s claim for rhino horn, fierce predators put the rhino in danger.

 Both white and black rhinoceros have recovered and the white rhinoceros population is about 20,7, most of those animals are located on the southern African border.
 The number of black rhinoceros is said to be around 4,000.
 Both species are threatened by predators, with rhino victims playing a key role in the conservation of rhinoceros.
 Without this standard, there will be no incentive to shelter large numbers of rhinoceros and maintain the precautions necessary to protect them from poaching.